nvidia-holoscan/holoscan-sdk/README.md

 ## Using the released SDK

 The Holoscan SDK is available as part of the following packages:
 - 🐋 The [Holoscan container image on NGC](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/clara-holoscan/containers/holoscan) includes the Holoscan libraries, GXF extensions, headers, example source code, and sample datasets, as well as all the dependencies that were tested with Holoscan.
-It is the recommended way to run sample streaming applications, while still allowing you to create your own C++ and Python Holoscan application.
+It is the recommended way to run the Holoscan examples, while still allowing you to create your own C++ and Python Holoscan application.
-- 🐍 The [Holoscan python wheels on PyPI](https://pypi.org/project/holoscan/) (**NEW IN 0.4**) are the ideal way for Python developers to get started with the SDK, simply using `pip install holoscan`.
-The wheels include the necessary libraries and extensions, not including example code, built applications, nor sample datasets.
+- 🐍 The [Holoscan python wheels on PyPI](https://pypi.org/project/holoscan/) are the simplest way for Python developers to get started with the SDK using `pip install holoscan`.
+The wheels include the SDK libraries, not the example applications or the sample datasets.
-- 📦️ The [Holoscan Debian package on NGC](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/clara-holoscan/resources/holoscan_dev_deb) (**NEW IN 0.4**) includes the libraries, headers, and CMake configurations needed for both C++ and Python developers.
-It does not include example code, pre-built applications, nor sample datasets.
+- 📦️ The [Holoscan Debian package on NGC](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/clara-holoscan/resources/holoscan_dev_deb) includes the libraries, headers, example applications and CMake configurations needed for both C++ and Python developers.
+It does not include sample datasets.

 ## Building the SDK from source

 > **Disclaimer**: we only recommend building the SDK from source if you are a developer of the SDK, or need to build the SDK with debug symbols or other options not used as part of the released packages.
 If you want to modify some code to fit your use case, contribute to HoloHub if it's an operator or application, or file a feature or bug request.
-If that's not the case, prefer using [generated packages](using-the-released-sdk).
+If that's not the case, prefer using [generated packages](#using-the-released-sdk).

 ### Prerequisites